codefellows-seattle-javascript-401d16/lab-31-34-budget-tracker/README33.md

 ## Requirements
 #### Feature Tasks
 * complete the lab 31 and 32 tasks
-* add a reporter middleware to your app's redux store
+* add a reporter middleware to your app's redux store DONE
 * add validation to your redux reducers

 #### Test
 * Test every component except app
 * Test all of your action creators
-* Test each reducer used in your apps combineReducers
+* Test each reducer used in your apps combineReducers DONE
   * test that the validation is working!
+DONE

 ####  Documentation
 Write a description of the project in your README.md